Media Theory

 Your TikTok feed is a media channel that exists for you alone.
 No two people see the same internet.
 The bottleneck is gone again, same as before Gutenberg.
 But instead of your neighbor telling you what happened, it's a model trained to keep you scrolling.

 We returned to one-to-one.
 The intimacy is real.
 The "one" sending you media is not a person.
-It is a mirror that shows you what keeps you engaged.
+It is a mirror that learns what keeps you engaged.

 Who controls the narrative